sjsivert/personal-website/articles/2023-11-01-The-shortcommings-of-opinionated-frameworks.md

 Examples of opinionated frameworks include Angular, Django, and Ember, which provide strong conventions and tools that help maintain consistency but limit flexibility in how you can structure applications.

-Alright, let’s give credit where it’s due: opinionated frameworks aren’t all bad.
+Opinionated frameworks aren’t all bad.
 In fact, they can be the reliable, albeit slightly bossy, teammate we didn’t know we needed.
 Sure, they have a strict way of doing things, but sometimes that’s exactly what helps keep the codebase from turning into spaghetti.
 Here are some reasons why some developers actually _like_ being told what to do.

 - Opinionated Establishing strong patterns makes it easy for everyone on the team to read and write code.
 - Consistent use of patterns simplifies onboarding to new codebases that share the same patterns as developers can quickly understand the structure and flow.